Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/information_extraction_prompting.md

 #### Results

-The validation is successful because the output included the relevant elements of the original document according to the initial prompt.
+The extracted output is accurate because the output included the relevant elements of the original document according to the initial prompt.
 These elements are highly relevant because they provide a logical overview of the **Client** entity and how it is necessary to make backend calls.

 ### Efficiency Gains